mxjp/gluon/docs/reference/routing.md

 # Routing
 Routers provide a reactive path and query parameters and allow navigating in their current context.

-Currently, there is a **HistoryRouter** that uses the location and history API and a **HashRouter** that uses the location hash as the path.
-You can also implement custom routers by implementing the **Router** interface.
+You can either implement your own router using the `Router` interface or use one of the provided implementations:
++ `HistoryRouter` - Uses the location and history API for navigation.
++ `HashRouter` - Uses the location hash.
++ `MemoryRouter` - Keeps it's state in memory instead of the actual browser location.
+This can be useful for testing purposes.

 ```jsx
 import { Inject } from "@mxjp/gluon";
 import { ROUTER, HistoryRouter } from "@mxjp/gluon/router";